Capital Index vs ThinkMarkets, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Capital Index has around 67 financial instruments whilst ThinkMarkets has around 67 on their platform.
+Capital Index allows you to trade around 67 financial instruments while ThinkMarkets allows you to trade around 67 financial instruments available.

-The more instruments you can trade on the Capital Index and ThinkMarkets platforms the better.
+The more financial instruments you can trade on the Capital Index and ThinkMarkets trading platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you should never want to miss out on a trading opportunity due to the limitations of Capital Index or ThinkMarkets.
+Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of Capital Index or ThinkMarkets.

 Capital Index and ThinkMarkets Contact Details

-Being able to contact an online trading platform through many ways is important.
+Being able to contact your broker through many ways is vital.
 Capital Index and ThinkMarkets have the following contact details and social medias that you can use.

 |